QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial photon eigenstates

 \subsection{Density expectation values}

 Next, we consider the density expectation values for eigenstates of the Hamiltonian operator, which are complex-valued spinors as discussed above.
 We assume that the state is normalizable as $\frac{1}{2}\int\Psi^\dag\Psi d^3r=\hbar\omega$, where $\omega$ is the angular frequency of the field.
-This normalization condition effectively assumes a narrow-frequency-band wavepacket state since the single-photon eigenstates of the Hamiltonian operator do not vanish sufficiently rapidly at infinity and are, thus, only normalizable with respect to a delta function as presented in Appendix \ref{apx:spinorialwavefunctions}.
-Without this effective narrow-frequency-band wavepacket approximation, the probability density cannot be defined for photons using a wavefunction picture.
+To fulfill this normalization condition, we must take a narrow-frequency-band superposition of the spinorial photon states in Eq.~\eqref{eq:planewavestatesset} or \eqref{eq:sphericalstatesset}.
+This is because the eigenstates of the Hamiltonian operator in Eq.~\eqref{eq:Hamiltonian} do not vanish sufficiently rapidly at infinity and are, thus, only normalizable with respect to the Dirac delta function as presented in Appendix \ref{apx:spinorialwavefunctions}.
+Accordingly, we use the narrow-frequency-band plane-wave wavepacket state, defined as

+Here $\mathbf{k}=(k_x,k_y,k_z)^T$ is the component representation of the wave vector, $\mathbf{k}_0=(k_{0x},k_{0y},k_{0z})^T$ is the central wave vector of the wavepacket, and $\Delta k_{0i}$ are the standard deviations of the wave vector components, which satisfy $\Delta k_{0i}/|\mathbf{k}_0|\ll1$, with $|\mathbf{k}_0|=\omega/c$.
+Without this narrow-frequency-band wavepacket approximation, the probability density cannot be defined for photons using a wave-function-like picture.
 This is discussed in previous literature \cite{Sipe1995,Landau1982,Newton1949,BialynickiBirula1996,Hawton2019,Hawton1999,SmithB2007}.

-Within the narrow-frequency-band wavepacket approximation, the photon spinor eigenstates, expressed in terms of the \emph{general} complex-valued electric and magnetic field amplitudes using Eq.~\eqref{eq:wavefunctions}, can be applied to obtain the following density expectation values for selected key quantum operators.
-Omitting the function arguments for brevity, we obtain
+Since the narrow-frequency-band superposition in Eq.~\eqref{eq:narrow} is a solution of the free-field spinorial Maxwell equation in Eq.~\eqref{eq:Hamiltonianeq}, we can understand the first-principles quantum-mechanics-based spinor in Eq.~\eqref{eq:narrow} also as a complex-valued electromagnetic spinor of Eq.~\eqref{eq:wavefunctions}, given by $\Psi_{\mathbf{k}_0,q}=\sqrt{\varepsilon_0/2}[0,\mathbf{E}_{\mathbf{k}_0,q},0,ic\mathbf{B}_{\mathbf{k}_0,q}]^T$.
+Omitting the subscripts $\mathbf{k}_0$ and $q$ for brevity, we obtain the density expectation values for selected key quantum operators, given by